 “I felt like it was time to give back to the university so that a next generation of students can benefit from the success that was afforded to me as a result of my UofL education.”

-If you would like to make a donation to this scholarship, contact Senior Director of Development, Denise Bohn at firstname.lastname@example.org or 502-852-8824.
+If you would like to make a donation to this scholarship, you can do so here or by contacting Senior Director of Development, Denise Bohn at email@example.com or 502-852-8824.

 To apply for the scholarship, go here.